cornelRaiu/search-analytics/readme.txt

 == Upgrade Notice ==

-= 1.3.5 =
+= 1.4.0 =
-Ensured full compatibility with WP versions up to 5.8 and with PHP versions 5.6 to 8.0 and other bugfixes and optimizations
+Full compatibility with WP versions up to 6.0.1 and with PHP versions 5.6 to 8.1, added support for REST API search tracking, introduced 9 new filters for manipulating the way the plugin works and other improvements.